University strikes: What you need to know

 You might have heard the word 'Union' and wondered if it's UPSU that are striking.
 The Students' Union (UPSU) are impartial and remain neutral.
 Student Council have met and discussed the national action and we continue to work with the University of Portsmouth to keep you updated and better understand the impacts it might have on you.
 The Union will remain open with services unaffected during the strike days.

-The priorities of the University are to make sure that any disruption to teaching and other timetabled activities are kept to a minimum and that provisions are put in place for affected students.
-The main focus of UoP will be minimising any impact on students and they will be working to put alternative arrangements in place for any changes on the three strike days.
+At this stage it is too early to assess the potential impact but the priorities of the University are to make sure that any disruptions are kept to a minimum and that provisions are put in place for affected students.
+The main focus of UoP will be minimising any impact on students and they will be working to put alternative arrangements in place for any changes.

 How can you get support?

 We appreciate that strikes will cause some uncertainty and we're here to provide students with as much information as possible as soon as we can.
-More information on courses at Portsmouth that may affected by these national strikes will hopefully be available soon but if you're concerned about the strikes or you have any questions, you can contact your MyPort Hub (University buildings and student support services will remain open on strike days as normal).
+More information will hopefully be available soon but if you're concerned about the strikes or you have any questions, you can contact the UPSU Advice Service and you can also contact your MyPort Hub (University buildings and student support services will remain open on strike days as normal).

 Jargon Buster